InstaLight/instalight/README.md

 -->

 # 🤔 Who Am I???
 Hi there!
-My name is Patrick (or Insta/InstaLight) and I am currently in my Sophmore year studying Computer Science!\
+My name is Patrick (or Insta/InstaLight) and I am currently in my Sophmore year studying Computer Science! &nbsp;

-I've been coding since I was 9 (my first language was JavaScript)\ &nbsp;
+I've been coding since I was 9 (my first language was JavaScript) &nbsp;

-While I'm studying Cyber Security, I'm also in love with Game Dev, and have been making small games since I was 10 (Flappy Bird was what started this passion becuase I was bad at it)\ &nbsp;
+While I'm studying Cyber Security, I'm also in love with Game Dev, and have been making small games since I was 10 (Flappy Bird was what started this passion becuase I was bad at it) &nbsp;

-I am also very passionate about the use of Free Open Source Software and the preservation of video games\ &nbsp;
+I am also very passionate about the use of Free Open Source Software and the preservation of video games &nbsp;

 Message me on Discord (InstaLight) if you want to talk!